alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 date: '2020-01-12'
 ---

+TODO break this into submodules and sub submodules TODO include a step about breaking project down afterward

 OK, we'll do it this way.
 Intro will present itself once other parts are more fleshed out, personal touches are considered.
 For now, let's create an outline.

 - Importance of testing, emphasis on code you inherit.
 Make comparison of reason, too.
 Constantly be challenging assumptions while allowing them to establish a foundation for critical thought.